National Association of Manufacturers’ Jay Timmons warns against return to ‘archaic’ tax policies

 “It means investing boldly in the infrastructure of the future, without going back to the archaic tax policies of the past,” Mr. Timmons said in his 2021 “State of Manufacturing” address, which aired Friday.
 “America can lead the world in modern infrastructure … and, at the same time, we can keep a tax code that allows us to continue creating manufacturing jobs right here — right here in America.”

-He warned against federal legislation that would impose “card check,” where employees petition an employer to form a union by getting a majority of workers to sign authorization cards.
+He warned against federal legislation that would impose a “card check,” where employees petition an employer to form a union by getting a majority of workers to sign authorization cards.

 Critics say the move curbs the use of secret ballots for union elections and that House-passed legislation, dubbed the PRO Act, makes it too easy for workers to do an end-around by alleging employer interference to the National Labor Relations Board.